Can Dogs Eat Ginger for an Upset Stomach?

 - 1/2 cup molasses

 Preheat the oven to 325 degrees.
 Lightly grease a cookie sheet.
 In a large bowl, mix together the flour, ginger, and cinnamon.
-Mix in the oil, molasses, and 1/2 cup water – let sit for 15 minutes.
+Then mix in the oil, molasses, and 1/2 cup water – let sit for 15 minutes.

 On a lightly floured surface, roll out the dough 1/4-inch thick.
 Cut out the cookies with cookie cutters.
-Transfer to the prepared sheet.
+Then transfer to the prepared sheet.
 Bake about 20 minutes until firm.

 January, 12th 2016